 This ship, built 1977 in Sunderland, was only in the fleet for 4 years before being sold on.
 She became the Greek ALKAIOS for 13 years and ended as the GEORGE for a further 6 years – a total life span of 23 years.

 Welcome to – Bankline- Plus.
-This is a site aimed at mariners everywhere.
+This is a site for mariners everywhere, old and new.
 Modern seafarers face the same perils but with vastly different resources and tools.
 It is full of photos, articles, accounts, and much more.
-It was started to celebrate the achievements of Andrew Weir, the Lord Inverforth, between 1885 and recent times, but now includes interesting posts from all around the marine world, old and new.
-Please explore and enjoy all of the material.
+It was started to celebrate the achievements of Andrew Weir, the Lord Inverforth, between 1885 and recent times, but now includes interesting posts from all around the marine world.
+Please explore the site and enjoy all of the material.
+Use the ‘Q’ symbol to search for a particular item or vessel.
 Grateful thanks go to all of the contributors.

 “Voyaging with Icons” is the title of an inexpensive ebook available on AMAZON .
 It describes several long voyages back in the days without air conditioning or bars on board!